drem-darios/Hot-Cold/README.txt

 iBEACON LIMITATIONS:

 The beacons could be unpredictable at times.
 Android is limited to one callback per beacon per scan, so if you scan an area for a longer period of time, the user could be out of the range by the time the scan starts again.
-Similarly, if your scan is too short, you could miss the beaconâ€™s advertisement entirely.
+Similarly, if your scan is too short, you could miss the beacon’s advertisement entirely.
 This inaccuracy made it a challenge to smoothly transition from one state to the next.

 SCAN METER: